Need car parts? Select your vehicle

 The parking brake sometimes stops responding because of an issue with its lever.
 You can resolve the issue by adjusting the lever.
 Use a trim tool to detach the parking brake lever, remove the boot, and tighten the adjuster bolt.

 If adjusting the parking brake lever didn’t fix the problem, check the parking brake cables.
-The cables might have snapped or corroded, so and you must replace them.
+The cables might have snapped or corroded, so you must replace them.
 Also, check the connection with the brake drums.
 A loosely connected parking brake cable won’t engage the brakes.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.